 So far, coefficients $c_1$ and $c_2$ are not determined from the gravity side since the $S^7$ compactification of 11D or $CP^3$ compactification of 10 IIA supergravity with higher derivative corrections has not been worked out.
 However, they may be computed via a combination of holography, conformal bootstrap and localization techniques \cite{Alday:2021ymb, Alday:2022rly}.
 In \cite{Bobev:2020egg} some attempts for fixing $c_1$ and $c_2$ were carried out by comparing the gravitational on-shell action to the free energy of ABJM theory on squashed 3-sphere.
 Furthermore, one also requires that the stress tensor 2-pt function computed from the gravity side matches with those in the CFT side.
-In this way, it is possible to fix just the coefficient $c_1$ due to a possible unknown shift in the relation between $L^2/G_N$ and $N$.
+In this way, it is possible to fix just the coefficient $c_1$ due to a possible unknown shift in the relation between $\ell^2/G_N$ and $N$.